LLM-as-a-judge validity in physics assessment depends more on the task than the model: Sensitivity to reasoning and Chain of Thought

-The Chain of Thought configuration preserves the ordering of conditions in the main text: providing a correct solution improves absolute accuracy relative to blind marking, and providing a false solution degrades it.
-Further, the reasoner shows no clear overall benefit compared to the baseline.
-We thus conclude that the task-structure conclusions that marking validity tracks criterion-referenceability and the quality of the reference material rather than the specific model are robust to the choice of prompting strategy.
+Critically, both configurations preserve the ordering of conditions established in the main text: providing a correct solution improves absolute accuracy relative to blind marking, and providing a false solution degrades it.
+The reasoner shows no clear overall benefit over the baseline.
+We therefore conclude that the central finding - that marking validity tracks the structure of the assessment task and the quality of the reference material rather than the specific model or decoding configuration - is robust to the choice of prompting strategy.